 The National Archaeological Museum is really a must-see in Athens -- yet it seemed to be dropping off of organized tour offerings in recent past years, leaving travelers to scramble to add it to their own free days in Athens.
 An ideal tour would combine access to the Museum with a personally-guided tour on foot through Athens.

 A bus tour is a simple, easy way to learn the basics of Athens and take some photographs from an interesting angle.Continue to 17 of 17 below.

 17 of 17

-Athens Greece is a marvelous city, a world capital - and a confusing labyrinth for the unwary.
-And if you choose a safe hop-on hop-off bus tour or another guided coach option, it's still possible to "do" Athens without ever really meeting an actual Greek or exchanging more than a few words with one over a shop counter or hotel reception desk.
+Athens, Greece is a marvelous city, a world capital -- and a confusing labyrinth for the unwary.
+If you choose a safe hop-on, hop-off bus tour or another guided coach option, it's still possible to "do" Athens without ever really meeting an actual Greek national or exchanging more than a few words with someone over a shop counter or hotel reception desk.

-A new service called "Dopios" - meaning "local" in Greek - is trying to bridge that gap by creating a directory of local Athenians and others who live in Greece who are willing to guide tourists around to their personal favorites in Athens and beyond.
-They charge a fee for the excursions, usually 25-60 Euro for several hours of transportation and guidance.
+A service called Dopios (meaning "local" in Greek) has bridged that gap by creating a directory of vetted and trustworthy local Athenians and others who live in Greece who are willing to guide tourists around to their personal favorites in Athens and beyond.
+They charge a fee for the excursions, usually 25 to 60 Euro for several hours of transportation and guidance.
 Some of them will even cook you dinner at their home, introduce you to their circle of friends, and show you around the neighborhoods of Athens.